 WHAT IS A NOTARY?

-DFAT can authenticate a notary public’s signature – that is issue an Apostille.
-For more information about DFAT in South Australia and Apostilles go to DFAT Adelaide
+Department of Foreign Affairs and Trade (DFAT) can authenticate a notary public’s signature with an Apostille.
+Information about DFAT in South Australia and Apostilles can be found at DFAT Adelaide

-To provide an accurate cost estimate, the documents to be notarised (along with any copies) may need to be seen.
+The fees associated with notarial services will vary depending on the services that are needed.
+To provide an accurate cost estimate, the documents to be notarised (along with any copies) may need to be seen first.